Advanced-Vision-and-Learning-Lab/sparse-view-3dgs-pack/dataset_preprocessing/README.md

 -   **Standard benchmark datasets:** LLFF, Mip-NeRF 360
 -   **Custom user-provided datasets:** Any folder of images placed in the required `input/` format

-It includes: - Dataset-aware SIFT feature selection - Automatic skipping of completed stages - Support for full and few-shot reconstruction workflows

 **Important:**\
 All raw input images for each scene must be placed inside the `input/`